armanjindal/ecce-project_education/README.md

 The goal is to make this easy for any teacher to create lessons and add it to the regin0spl version of the bot where users can

-Currently the lesson on fraction is based on [this Google Doc.](https://docs.google.com/document/d/1LgeUIaqbyBnGFTDRHN3YF5hKgZFWIs5CE3sVX9yHKT0/edit?usp=sharing)
+Currently the lesson on fraction is based on [this Google Doc.](https://docs.google.com/document/d/1LgeUIaqbyBnGFTDRHN3YF5hKgZFWIs5CE3sVX9yHKT0/edit?usp=sharing).
+Using this single lesson as a test case we are developing the right abstractions and syntax for teachers to be able to create simple lesson plans without worrying about the nuances and fail safe behaviors of a conversational AI assistants.

-TODOs
+TODOs for the MVP:
 - [x] Connect to Rasa X with Integrated Version Control
 - [ ] Add WhatsApp as a channel
 - [ ] Lesson plan on fractions until wholes